dr0l3/thrift-compat/README.md

     - With Enums you send the number, not the label.
 Missing label -> Unknown Value
     - With unions a mutated type (OR NAME) will throw.
 Missing element -> Unknown value
     - When a "normal" value is missing it gets the default value for its type, if such a value exists

+Typedefs doesn't seem to carry any meaning :()